sonic-net/sonic-mgmt/docs/K8s-test-plan.md

 ### Test Cases - SONiC Reboot

-REBOOT SONiC
+These test cases ensure that kube and local features behave as expected across a switch reboot.

-Server reachable persistent across reboot and following transition to unreachable (consider both incorrect VIP and disabled server)
+- SONiC Reboot 1) kube mode feature, server reachable persistent across reboot and following transition to unreachable (consider both incorrect VIP and disabled server)
-	1. Sudo config kube disable = false (by default)
+	1. `sudo config kube disable off` (by default)
-	2. Sudo config kube server IP <correct VIP>
+	2. `sudo config kube server ip <correct VIP>`
-	3. Show kube server
+	3. `show kube server`
-		a.
-Server VIP should be set to <correct VIP> from step 2
+        - `IP` should be set to <correct VIP> from step 2
+		- `insecure` should be True
+		- `disable` should be False
+        - `server_reachability` should be True
+		- `connected` should be True
+	4. `show features`
+		- Should observe feature currently in kube mode
+		- Should observe `remote_state` set to `Running`
+	5. reboot
+	6. `kubectl get nodes`
+		- API Server should be reachable from DUT
+	7. `sudo config kube disable on` AND/OR `sudo config kube server <incorrect VIP>`
+	8. `show kube server`
+		- `IP` should be set to <incorrect VIP> iff <incorrect VIP> was set in step 1.
+Otherwise, it should be the previously set <correct VIP>
+		- `insecure` should be True
+		- `disable` should be True iff master was disabled in step 1
+        - `server_reachability` should be False iff <incorrect VIP> was set in step 1.
+Else, should be True
-		b.
-Insecure should be True
+		- `connected` should be True
+	9. `kubectl get nodes`
+		- Should output warning that server is disabled if disabled.
+If not, output warning that VIP is invalid.
+	10. `docker ps`
+		- Should still show kube feature containers running

+- SONiC Reboot 2) kube mode feature, server unreachable (consider both incorrect VIP and disabled server) persistent across reboot and following transition to reachable
+	1. `sudo config kube disable on` AND/OR `sudo config kube server <incorrect VIP>`
+	2. `show kube server`
+		- `IP` should be set to <incorrect VIP> iff <incorrect VIP> was set in step 1.
+Otherwise, it should be the previously set <correct VIP>
-		c.
-Disable should be false
+		- `insecure` should be True
+		- `disable` should be True iff master was disabled in step 1
+        - `server_reachability` should be False iff <incorrect VIP> was set in step 1.
+Else, should be True
-		d.
-Connected should be True
+		- `connected` should be True
+	3. `docker ps`
 	4.  reboot
-	5. Kubectl get nodes
-		a.
-API Server should be reachable
-	6. Sudo config kube disable = true AND/OR sudo config kube server <incorrect VIP>
-	7. Show kube server
-		a.
-Server VIP should be set to <correct VIP> from step 2 OR <incorrect VIP> from step 6, where applicable
-		b.
-Insecure should be True
-		c.
-Disable should be true OR False if only <incorrect VIP> was set in step 6
-		d.
-Connected should be True OR False if <incorrect VIP> was set in step 6
-	8. Kubectl get nodes
-		a.
-Output warning that server is disabled if disabled.
-If not, output warning that server is not reachable.
-Check VIP connection
-	9. Docker ps
-		a.
-Should still show kube feature containers running

-Server unreachable (consider both incorrect VIP and disabled server) persistent across reboot and following transition to reachable
-	1. Sudo config kube disable = true OR false (by default)
-	2. Sudo config kube server IP <correct VIP> OR <incorrect VIP>
-	3. Docker ps
-	4. Show kube server
-		a.
-Server VIP should be set to <correct VIP> OR <incorrect VIP> from step 2
-		b.
-Insecure should be True
-		c.
-Disable should be true OR false if only <incorrect VIP> was set in step 2
-		d.
-Connected should be True or False if <incorrect VIP> was set in step 2
-	5.  reboot
-	6. Kubectl get nodes
-		a.
-API Server should be unreachable
-	7. Sudo config kube disable = false AND/OR sudo config kube server <correct VIP>
-	8. Show kube server
-		a.
-Server VIP should be set to <correct VIP> from step 6
-		b.
-Insecure should be True
-		c.
-Disable should False
-		d.
-Connected should be True
-	9. Kubectl get nodes
-		a.
-Server should now be connected
-	10. Docker ps
-		a.
-All kube managed containers running in step 3 should still be working, relevant features may have changed from local to kube mode once server became reachable

-Reboot system while feature in kube mode, fallback to local set to true
-	1. Docker ps
-		a.
-Observe feature running local mode
-	2. Config feature owner kube
-		a.
-Local to kube transition
-	3. Docker ps
-		a.
-Observe feature running kube mode
-	4. Reboot
-		a.
-Should bring in local version (fallback to local)
-		b.
-Kube will connect
-		c.
-Local to kube transition
-	5. Docker ps
-		a.
-Observe feature running kube mode

-Reboot system while feature in kube mode, fallback to local set to false
-	1. Docker ps
-		a.
-Observe feature running local mode
-	2. Config feature owner kube
-		a.
-Local to kube transition
-	3. Docker ps
-		a.
-Observe feature running kube mode
-	4. Reboot
-		a.
-Kube will connect
-	5. Docker ps
-		a.
-Observe feature running kube mode
+	5. `kubectl get nodes`
+		- API Server should be unreachable
+	6. `sudo config kube disable off` AND/OR sudo `config kube server <correct VIP>` as necessary to make master reachable
+	7. `show kube server`
+        - `IP` should be set to <correct VIP>
+		- `insecure` should be True
+		- `disable` should be False
+        - `server_reachability` should be True
+		- `connected` should be True
+	8. `kubectl get nodes`
+		- API Server should be reachable
+	9. `docker ps`
+		- All kube managed containers running in step 3 should still be working, relevant features may have changed from local to kube mode once server became reachable

+- SONiC Reboot 3) reboot SONiC while feature in kube mode, fallback to local set to true
+	1. `docker ps` or `show features`
+		- Should observe feature/container running local mode
+	2. `config feature owner kube`
+		- Local to kube transition
+	3. `docker ps`
+		- Should observe feature running kube mode
+	4. reboot
+		- Should bring in local version (fallback to local)
+		- Kube will connect
+		- Local to kube transition
+	5. `docker ps`
+		- Should observe feature running kube mode

+- SONiC Reboot 4) reboot SONiC while feature in kube mode, fallback to local set to false
+	1. `docker ps`
+		- Should observe feature running local mode
+	2. `config feature owner kube`
+		- Local to kube transition
+	3. `docker ps`
+		- Should observe feature running kube mode
+	4. reboot
+		- Kube will connect
+	5. `docker ps`
+		- Should observe feature running kube mode

 ### Test Cases - HA Master Functionality
-When master transitions from unreachable to reachable:

-Process transient DB data
-	1) Relevant container could be running in either kube or local mode (depending on if container was killed)
-	2) Start with 1 of 3 masters up
-	3) Check master connection status
-	4) Add 1 or 2 masters up
-	5) Check master connection status
-	6) Send requests from transientDB to API server
-After step 1, make sure master shows unconnected status After step 3, make sure master shows connected status After step 5- make sure when applicable, container transitions from local to kube mode (conditions listed in `when master reachable` section)
-After step 5- make sure all label addition and removal requests are appropriately processed After step 5- make sure all join and remove requests are appropriately processed

-When master transitions from reachable to unreachable:
+When master transitions between reachable and unreachable: transient DB label processing

-Continue running existing kube-managed containers as usual
-	1) Start with 2 or 3 of 3 masters up
-	2) Docker ps
-	3) Check master connection status
-	4) Leave 0 or 1 master up
-	5) Check master connection status
-	6) Wait
-	7) Docker ps
-After step 1, make sure master shows connected status After step 5, make sure master shows unconnected status After step 7, make sure kube-managed container is still running

 ### Test Cases - Miscellaneous